denistsoi/franklinchen.github.io/source/_posts/2012-04-13-free-course-review-software-engineering-for-software-as-a-service-part-i-from-coursera.markdown

 ## What I learned

 I learned a huge amount, actually.
-This was the first time I'd systematically work through developing an application from the ground up using [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD) and [Behavior-Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development), for example. **I am completedly sold on TDD and BDD now.** It was very useful writing down, in code, scenarios to expect to happen or not happen, before implementing the behavior.
+This was the first time I'd systematically work through developing an application from the ground up using [Test-Driven Development](http://en.wikipedia.org/wiki/Test-driven_development) (TDD) and [Behavior-Driven Development](http://en.wikipedia.org/wiki/Behavior-driven_development), for example. **I am completely sold on TDD and BDD now.** It was very useful writing down, in code, scenarios to expect to happen or not happen, before implementing the behavior.
 I have issues with Cucumber, the tool, but the process itself, I am sold on.

 It was also very satisfying incrementally developing a Rails application that actually did something.